apache/druid/docs/api-reference/supervisor-api.md

 ### Get an array of supervisor states

-Retrieves an array of objects with the currently active supervisors and their current state.
+Retrieves an array of objects representing active supervisors and their current state.
 If there are no active supervisors, it returns an empty array.
-For reference on the supervisor object properties, see the following [table](#supervisor-information).
+For reference on the supervisor object properties, see the preceding [table](#supervisor-information).

 #### URL